-The preferred fibre list is developed as a guiding tool in sourcing materials and fibres, as well as in measuring our progress towards creating increasingly sustainable products.
+The preferred fibre standard is developed as a guiding tool in sourcing materials and fibres, as well as in measuring our progress towards creating increasingly sustainable products.
 It is also an interactive tool that will be updated when necessary, for us to be up to date with the latest research and innovations in relation to fibres and production methods.
 As stated in our current focus areas and actions, we believe that the quality level always needs to be the first priority.

 Lowering the quality-level of a garment is to us contradicting our entire journey towards becoming more sustainable.
 This as an unsold, un-used or low-quality garment is a complete waste of resources.
 Thus, we always have quality aspects top of mind when sourcing preferred fibres.
 We want our consumers to cherish the garments that we have created in the same way that we do.
-Find out more information about our preferred fibre list here.
+Find out more information about our preferred fibre standard here.